wso2/docs-ob-toolkit-berlin/en/docs/learn/integration-with-bank.md

 ### Payable Accounts API

 The back-end endpoint for the Payable Accounts API is used to retrieve the payable accounts of the user during the authentication flow.
-This API validates the provided account against actual payable accounts.
+This API validates whether the debtor account provided in the Payment/CoF consent is available in the bank backend.
 When invoking this API, the `consentId` and `userId` (PSU ID) must be sent in the URL as query parameters.

 The back end endpoints for payable and sharable accounts retrieval can be configured in the `<IS_HOME>/repository/conf/deployment.toml` file as follows.